shervin-h/my-first-repo/README.md

 > git remote add origin https://github.com/shervin-h/my-first-repo
 > git push -u origin master

-origin is main remote repository. itself word origin can be any name.
+origin is main remote repository. itself word _origin_ can be any name.
-switch -u is optional and master is branch that we work.
+switch **-u** is optional and **master** is _branch_ that we work.
 now we connected to remote repo.

+run below command for remove origin or repository.
+> git remote remove origin

+too we can add many remote repo to our project.
+Example:
+> git remote add origin https://myGitRepo
+> git remote add server1 https://server1
+> git remote add server2 https://server2
+> git remote add ...

+run below command until you see all remote repos.
+> git remote -v